-2020 €000 2019 €000 Deferred tax asset 252 325
+2021 €000 2020 €000 Deferred tax asset 551 252

 The deferred tax asset relates to temporary differences on interest accrued.
-Although the Company is loss making, it has the ability to charge for group relief on the interest, therefore it is appropriate to recognise a deferred tax asset on same.
+As the Company has the ability to charge (and regularly does so) for any losses it surrenders to other group companies, including losses arising from the deduction of interest, the Directors are satisfied that the deferred tax asset will be recovered in full.

-13 Loans to parent undertaking
+13 Loans to parent undertaking and subsidiary undertaking